“This is the good part of my theories. You must continue this work.”

 –A Cathode: The Fusor in our possession is somewhat different from fusors in operation in amateur efforts around the world today.
 The most notable difference is the design and construction of the cathode grid at the center of the fusion chamber.
 However, we have located an actual Farnsworth-designed cathode from the period and should be able to recover it to use as a guide to constructing a new cathode more in accord with Farnsworth’s designs.

-–A Body of Knowledge: For the past 20 years, the principals in The Waterstar Project have operated a website – fusor.net – which is acknowledged around the world as the foremost assemblage of information about the design, construction, and operation of Farnsworth-type fusion devices.
-Here is a vast database of knowledge and experience in the construction and operation of the fusor that we can draw on in the design and construction of a device that can replicate Farnsworth’s approach.
+–A Body of Knowledge: For the past 20 years, The Waterstar Project has operated a website – fusor.net – which is known world-wide as the foremost assemblage of information about the design, construction, and operation of Farnsworth-type fusion devices.
+Since its inception in 1998, fusor.net has compiled a vast database of knowledge and first hand experience in the construction and operation of the fusor.

-Another key to our project will be the application of powerful technologies that were not available in the 1950s and 60s.
+Another key to our project will be the application of powerful technologies that were not available in the 1950s and 60s, like modern sensing equipment, computer control and the nascent field of Artificial Intelligence.

 5. A Sustainable Source of Funding for a Sustainable Source of Energy

 Before it was dissolved by ITT in 1968, the Farnsworth fusion program had an annual budget of $400.000.
-That translates to $3-Million in 2020 dollars.
+That translates to $4-Million in 2024 dollars.

 Not to spend.
 To invest in an endowment.

-An annual draw of 4% from an endowment of $75-million will provide $3-Million/year or $250,000/mo.
+An annual draw of 4% from an endowment of $100-million will provide $4-million/year or approximately $300,000+/mo.
 Given the relatively low cost of building and operating a fusor, that should be sufficient to sustain a meaningful effort to arrive at a definitive conclusion: Either the Fusor produces useful fusion energy, or we will conclude without equivocation that the approach is a dead end – at which point the endowment will be dissolved.
+No capital will be ‘burned’ – only the yield of the endowment.

-The point is: nobody has built or operated an actual Farnsworth Fusor in more than 50 years.
-The experiments that have been conducted at the amateur and institutional level over the past 20 years have utilized a simplified version of the fusor developed by colleagues of Farnsworth, known as the “Hirsch/Meeks Variation” since it was designed by the aforementioned Robert L. Hirsh and Farnsworth lab hand Eugene Meeks).
+The experiments that have been conducted at the amateur and institutional level over the past 20 years have utilized a simplified version of the fusor developed by colleagues of Farnsworth, known as the “Hirsch/Meeks Variation” (since it was designed by the aforementioned Robert L. Hirsh and Farnsworth lab hand Eugene Meeks).

 The construction of an actual Farnsworth Fusor – for the first time since the 1960s – will cost a tiny fraction of what it will cost to build the International Tokamak Experimental Reactor (aka “ITER” and ironically pronounced “eater”).
 Before it produces a single fusion reaction, ITER will cost more than $22-Billions-with-B.